 The NHHBG program directly supports the stabilization of Native Hawaiian neighborhoods and the growth of sustainable economies on the Hawaiian Home Lands.
-Using NHHBG funds, the program's sole recipient, the (state)

-Department of Hawaiian Home Lands (DHHL), carries out affordable housing activities for Native Hawaiian families who are eligible to reside on the Hawaiian Home Lands.
-From 2005 thru 2009, 304 homes were built, acquired, or substantially rehabilitated using NHHBG funds.
+Using NHHBG funds, the program's sole recipient, the (state) Department of Hawaiian Home Lands (DHHL), carries out affordable housing activities for Native Hawaiian families who are eligible to reside on the Hawaiian Home Lands.
+From 2005 thru 2011, 461 homes were built, acquired, or substantially rehabilitated using NHHBG funds.

-HUD's 2012 NHHBG request of \$10 million is expected to be distributed to the DHHL toward the development of 65 homeownership units.
+In Fiscal Year 2013, HUD is requesting \$13 million for the NHHBG program, which is expected to be distributed to the DHHL toward the development of 65 homeownership units.
 In addition to development of units, NHHBG funds will also support the prevention of foreclosures and the promotion of responsible homeownership.
 Services funded include direct assistance to qualified homeowners through counseling programs, down payment assistance, subsidies, low-interest rate loans, and matching funds for individual development accounts.